-Faculty members are encouraged to join the students, and later, in their own college setting, the students will be recognized by their peers and deans for their academic accomplishments.
+Faculty members are encouraged to attend their college ceremonies, where students will be recognized by their peers and deans for their academic accomplishments.
 The entire University community is also invited to the university-wide reception to further celebrate academic achievements with students and their families and guests.

 Criteria for Honors

 Qualification for recognition is determined at the end of the third week of the spring semester.
 Recognition at that time will be accorded to a full- or part-time undergraduate student who has: